 Mr. Savikataaq (interpretation): Thank you, Mr. Speaker.
-Good afternoon.
+I say "good day" to the people of Arviat.

-(interpretation ends) In the Committee of the Whole last week, while we're deliberating the budget there, with the Department of Environment, one of the programs was over by about \$100,000 or something, but it came out that \$300,000 was spent on the renewable energy homeownership grant program, which is a program to help homeowners get solar panels, wind generators, and then you can get onto the net meter.

-My first question would be to the Minister of Qulliq Energy Corporation.
+(interpretation ends) Mr. Speaker, in the Committee of the Whole last week while we were deliberating the budget there, the Department of Environment, one of the programs was over by roughly \$100,000 or something, but it came out that \$300,000 was spent on the Renewable Energy Homeownership Grant Program, which is a program to help homeowners get solar panels, wind generators, and then you can get onto the net meter.
+My first question would be to the Minister of the Qulliq Energy Corporation.
 This is a good program that is being utilized to help fund it.
-How many customers are on net metering program within Nunavut now?
+How many customers are on the net metering program within Nunavut now?
 Thank you.